-A before & after graphic can effectively demonstrate a product which is designed to have a transformative effect.
+A before and after graphic can effectively demonstrate a product which is designed to have a transformative effect.

-If your brand or products has a unique origin story, use one of your available image slots to tell the story.
+If your brand or products have a unique origin story, use one of your available image slots to tell the story.

 When a core benefit of a product is its size, an image that puts the product in proportion with the body can be helpful.

 Extreme close-ups can demonstrate touch, and images showing how food products can be served are useful for visually demonstrating taste.
 Consider the close-up image below which provides a sensory experience of taste and texture - something that would have been lost with a packaged cookie image.

 Because online shoppers only have the sensory experience of sight when browsing online, brands need to understand how to effectively use product photos and images to communicate the features and benefits of their products.